flintlib/flint/doc/source/fmpz_mod.rst

 .. function:: int fmpz_next_smooth_prime(fmpz_t a, const fmpz_t b)

     Either return `1` and set `a` to a smooth prime strictly greater than `b`, or return `0` and set `a` to `0`.
-    The smooth primes returned by this function currently have `23` as the largest prime factor of `a-1`, but this should not be relied upon.
+    The smooth primes returned by this function currently have no prime factor of `a-1` greater than `23`, but this should not be relied upon.